-1. Weight to volume (w/v).
+Weight to volume (w/v).
 Weight to volume (w/v) describes the weight of allergenic source material added to a given volume of extracting fluid.
-A 1:10 w/v extract, e.g., indicates that the solution contains the extractable material from one gram of raw material added to each 10 mL Giycero-Coca's or 10 mL Coca's extracting fluid.
+A 1:10 w/v extract, e.g., indicates that the solution contains the extractable material from one gram of raw material added to each 10 mL Glycero-Coca's or 10 mL Coca's extracting fluid.
 The amount and composition of extracted materials will vary with the type of antigen, the extracting fluid, duration of extraction, pH, temperature, and other variables.

 Pollens are typically extracted at a 1:20 w/v ratio in Glycero-Coca's while Coca's extracts are 1:10 w/v.
 Epidermal, environmental, regular molds and insect products are typically extracted at 1:10 w/v.
 APTM (acetone precipitated) epidermal products are prepared at a 1:50 w/v concentration (i.e., 1 gram of dried precipitate in 50 mL of reconstitution fluid).
 APTM Dog Hair-Dander is prepared at 1:100 w/v concentration. (i.e., 1 gram of dried precipitate in 100 mL of reconstitution fluid.)

-2. Protein Nitrogen Units per mL (PNU/mL).
-One protein nitrogen unit represents 0.00001 mg phosphotungstic acid precipitable protein nitrogen dissolved in one mL of antigen extract.
+2. Protein Nitrogen Units per mL (PNU/mL), One protein nitrogen unit represents 0.00001 mg phosphotungstic acid precipitable protein nitrogen dissolved in one mL of antigen extract.
 The PNU content of extracts of the same antigen may vary according to the method of measuring the PNU.
-Thus, the PNU content of extracts from different manufacturers is not comparable unless the PNU method is known to be the same and is reproducible from lot to lot.
-The amount of protein nitrogen extracted from the source material is influenced by such factors as the type of antigen, the extracting fluid, duration of extractor, pH, temperature and other variables.
+Thus, the PNU content of extracts form different manufacturers is not comparable unless the PNU method is known to be the same and is reproducible from lot to lot.
+The amount of protein nitrogen extracted from the source material is influenced by such factors as the type of antigen, the extracting fluid, duration of extraction, pH, temperature and other variables.
 Allergenic materials make up a variable proportion of the total protein of an extract.

 Most allergenic extracts are assayed for PNU.
 Specific PNU information is available upon request.

 3. Amb a 1.
-Of the many allergens from Short Ragweed which have been purified and characterized [Amb a 1 (also known as Antigen E), Amb a 2 (also known as Antigen K), Ra3, Ra6, Ra7, Ra8, Ra6, Ra7, Ra8, and cytochrome C], Amb a 1 is considered the most important and has been selected as the basis for standardization.
-Extracts of Short Ragweed containing Amb a 1 are diffused in agara against standard and are 1 are mount of Amb a 1, and compared to the diffusion of standard Amb a 1 solutions.
+Of the many allergens from Short Ragweed which have been purified and characterized [Amb a 13 (also known as Antigen E), Amb a 23 (also known as Antigen K), Ra34, Ra4 (BPA-R)3, Ra65, Ra6, Ra7, Ra87, and cytochrome C9], Amb a 1 is considered the most important and has been selected as the basis for standardization.
+Extracts of Short Ragweed containing Amb a 1 are diffused in agar against standard anti-serum to Amb a 1, and compared to the diffusion of standard Amb a 1 solutions.
 The amount of Amb a 1 is expressed as units of Amb a 1 per mL of extract.
-A Short Ragweed pollen extracted at 1:20 (w/) usually assays within a range of 50,000 to 70,000 PNU/mL and 100 to 300 units of Amb a 1 per mL.
-The Amb a 1 concentration of any Short Ragweed extract which is diluted with a diluted or other allergenic extracts is determined by calculation.
-The resulting Amb a 1 value does not reflect the total potency of the product if Short Ragweed extract with on ther allergenic extracts.
+A Short Ragweed pollen extracted at 1:20 (w/v) usually assays within a range of 50,000 to 70,000 PNU/mL and 100 to 300 units of Amb a 1 per mL.

+The Amb a 1 concentration of any Short Ragweed extract which is diluted with a diluent or other allergenic extracts is determined by calculation.
+The resulting Amb a 1 value does not reflect the total potency of the product if Short Ragweed extract is mixed with another allergenic extract.